 Installing and Running Apps with BlueStacks

 To run BlueStacks, you will need macOS Sierra or above.
 While macOS Big Sur wasn’t originally supported, BlueStacks has now added support for it.
-You’ll also need 4 gigabytes of RAM and 4 gigabytes of free hardware space.
-If your Mac is particularly old, your graphics card may not be powerful enough to run Android apps.
+You’ll also need 4 gigabytes of RAM and 4 gigabytes of free disk space.
+If your Mac is particularly old (2014 or earlier), your graphics card may not be powerful enough to run Android apps.
 You can view the full requirements to ensure you’re all set.

 Also, BlueStacks downloads Android app files by pulling them from the Google Play store.
 If you don’t have a Google account, you’ll need to set one up before you can run apps with BlueStacks.